mispon/hey_grpc/README.md

 Options:
   -n  Number of requests to run.
 Default is 1.
-  -c  Number of workers to run concurrently.
+  -w  Number of workers to run concurrently.
 Default is 1.
   -d  Duration of sending requests.
 When duration is reached,
       tool stops and exits.
 If duration is specified, n is ignored.
       Examples: -d 1h or -d 3m or -d 100s or -d 500ms.